WongZhenLin04/COMP1044_CW_G14/README.md

 NOTE:
 - Please import the sql file into your phpmyadmin account before using any of the features in the website
+- LOGIN INFO:
+    - Username: admin
-- LOGIN INFO: Username: admin password: admin
+    - password: admin

+FEATURES INCLUDED:
+- Searching for members and books with any of their information
+- Inserting records of members and books
+- Updating details in regards to borrow and member details
+- Deleting records of members and books
+- Checks for invalid user input
+- Checks for return lates
+- A login system!